April 15, 2017

 BOMBERS B-52 (1957)

-The film gets low points for Irving Wallace's soap opera screenplay which I already warned you about.
-Perhaps because of this, there are some authentic Air Force procedural details that are overlooked.
-Another low point is an over-the-top performance [once again] by Malden.
+Another low point is an over-the-top performance (once again) by Malden.
 He can be hard to stomach in this bull-headed, self-centered character.
-His role as the over-protective father and devoted husband dominates the movie, despite Wood receiving top billing.
-His quest shot on a popular quiz show he obsesses over and the sequence of an antsy father awaiting Wood's pre-dawn return from a date with Zimbalist is a bit embarrassing.
-Comedy was never his strong suit, being typically upset even while delivering humorous quips.
-The scenes where he paces the floor, blowing off steam to his wife, Marsha Hunt, while downing eight cans of beer―between trips to the bathroom―are humorless.
+His role as the over-protective father and career airman dominates the movie, despite this being a Wood film.
+His guest shot on a popular quiz show has all the nervousness of a father awaiting the birth of a newborn.
+The sequence is a bit embarrassing.
+Comedy was never his strong suit, as he appeared upset even while delivering humorous quips.
+The scenes where he paces the floor, blowing off steam to his wife, Marsha Hunt, while downing eight cans of beer, between trips to the bathroom, are humorless.

 Rosenman wrote a majestic march-like theme for brass and strings.
 Though it takes nearly half the film before we see a B-52, the theme, along with an elevated camera position, is all goose-bumpy, casting long, early morning shadows for an impressive debut as its wings spread out over the tarmac.
-Once the plane is front and center we hear the theme frequently.
+Once the plane is front and center, we hear the theme frequently.
 The theme should have debuted with this sequence.
 But just prior, it is hilariously misplaced during a sequence of Malden riding a ubiquitous scooter several hundred feet.
 With the gallant theme blasting away, we expect him to end his ride next to the bomber as it fills the screen.
 Instead, he simply stops at the base barracks after putt-putting past the base gate.
 Piloting a scooter is just not very majestic.

-While "blowhard dad" is in the base hospital recuperating from a bail-out injury, Wood, sobbing, apologizes for being only nineteen and confesses she is no longer embarrassed by her dad's occupation.
+While "blowhard dad" is in the base hospital recuperating from a bailout injury, Wood, sobbing, apologizes for being only nineteen and confesses she is no longer embarrassed by her dad's occupation.
 Planes are keen.
 Wood's constant crying is a bit tedious, but she and her father finally have an understanding.
 We assume Wood will marry, move out of the house and Malden will cut back on the beer volume.
 Near the end of the film, Wood looks rearward from Zimbalist's T-Bird, finally understanding the point of the eleven-ship B-52 formation roaring overhead.
 A large formation that would only be performed for a promotional demonstration.
 Like in this film.

-Notes: I have always found the film’s title a bit strange.
-Not normal wording.
-As if stating, “Automobiles Ford.”
-The alternate title used in some outlets, “No Sleep Till Dawn” makes more sense for this flying soap opera.
-Note the Dell publication promo above, left.
-The title would have covered the airmen's twenty-four-hour missions and Malden's twenty-four-hour angst over his daughter's behavior.
-For Paramount’s “Strategic Air Command”―Air Command Strategic―recruitment went up about 25% because of its inspiring screenplay and an endearing performance by James Stewart.
+Notes: I have always found the film’s title a bit of strange syntax, like “Thunderbird Ford.”
+The alternate title would have addressed numerous aspects of this film.
+For Paramount’s Strategic Air Command (sorry, Air Command Strategic), recruitment went up about 25% because of its inspiring screenplay and a believable performance by James Stewart.
 I doubt the Air Force got that much of a jump following this movie’s premiere.
 Who wants to enlist and be supervised by a character like Malden?
 Most would gladly choose Stewart's flight engineer, Harry Morgan.

 April 1, 2017